 Energy Start Step Each electron or ion count occurs within a specified energy range.
-This is the number of the step that defines the start of the range of energy values.
+This is the number of the step that defines the start of the range.

-Energy Stop Step Each electron or ion count occurs within a specified energy range.
 This is the number of the step that defines the end of the range of energy values.

+Energy Stop Step Each electron or ion count occurs within a specified energy angle range.
+This is the number of the step that defines the start of the range of angle values.